Are Workplace Dress Codes Exactly Ethical?

 Workplace Dress Codes and Business Ethics – Tucked In, Tucked Out

-In many offices, a formal dress code is not a strict requirement anymore.
-Employers hope to see an increase in their employees’ productivity and emotional well-being by letting them wear what they feel comfortable with.
-But that is more common in modern office environments and work cultures.
-There are still organizations that follow the traditional work environments of cubicles and formal dress code culture.
+In many offices, a formal dress code is no longer required.
+Employers hope to increase their employees’ productivity and emotional well-being by letting them wear what they feel comfortable with.
+However, that is more common in modern office environments and work cultures.
+Some organizations still follow the traditional work environments of cubicles and formal dress code culture.

-Should a formal dress code be obliterated from a work environment?
-We need to consider what effects will arise from employees wearing what they like as everyone’s tastes and styles are different and may not be the most fitting for an office working environment.
+Should a formal dress code be abolished in a work environment?
+We need to consider the effects of employees wearing what they like, as everyone’s tastes and styles are different and may not be the most fitting for an office environment.

-How will clothing choices affect the relationships we form at work or in other business situations?
+How will clothing choices affect our relationships at work or in other business situations?

-Some business environments are involved with customers directly.
+Some business environments involve customers directly.
 Staff will meet the customers face to face.
-Having a dress code helps customers to distinguish the team from other customers.
+Having a dress code helps customers distinguish the team from other customers.
 A formal dress code can build a sense of trust in the customer’s mind, especially when talking to staff in a crowded area.
-It is not uncommon that some people enter an office or a shop pretending to be a staff member to steal from clients.
+It is not uncommon for some people to enter an office or a shop pretending to be a staff member to steal from clients.

-Popular flagship stores like Apple, McDonald’s, KFC, and Pizza Hut have a simple dress code that helps the staff to stand out in a crowd.
-A formal dress code can bring a sense of belonging to the staff members as well.
+Popular flagship stores like Apple, McDonald’s, KFC, and Pizza Hut have simple dress codes that help the staff stand out in a crowd.
+A formal dress code can also give staff members a sense of belonging.

-It is useful for interpersonal and emotional relationships among staff as well.
+It is also useful for interpersonal and emotional relationships among staff.
 For example, in an office with no formal dress code, an employee can be looked down on, dismissed, or bullied for their dress choice by others.
-One employee can wear designer clothes to show off and make others feel uneasy.
-But a formal dress code can reduce such occurrences or misunderstandings.
+One employee can wear designer clothes to show off and make others feel uneasy, but a formal dress code can reduce such occurrences or misunderstandings.

 How far should employers go in setting dress and other behavior standards?

-BrightHR (2020) lists the following as characteristics when deciding a dress code.
+BrightHR (2020) lists the following characteristics when deciding on a dress code.

 1. Disability